3 Main Ideas Of Cell Theory

 While the core tenets of the cell theory remain unchanged, our understanding of cells is constantly evolving with advancements in technology and research.
 Several modern trends and developments are shaping our understanding of cellular biology.

 Another exciting development is the field of synthetic biology, which involves designing and constructing new biological parts, devices, and systems.
-Synthetic biologists are using their understanding of cellular processes to create artificial cells or modify existing cells to perform new functions.
+Now, synthetic biologists are using their understanding of cellular processes to create artificial cells or modify existing cells to perform new functions.
 This has potential applications in areas like drug delivery, biosensing, and the production of biofuels.

 Advanced imaging techniques, such as super-resolution microscopy, are allowing scientists to visualize cells and their components with unprecedented detail.
 These techniques are revealing new insights into the structure and function of cellular organelles, the movement of molecules within cells, and the interactions between cells and their environment.